canonical/cloud-init/doc/rtd/topics/events.rst

 ======

-`Cloud-init`_ will fetch and apply cloud and user data configuration upon serveral event types.
+`Cloud-init`_ will fetch and apply cloud and user data configuration upon several event types.
 The two most common events for cloud-init are when an instance first boots and any subsequent boot thereafter (reboot).
 In addition to boot events, cloud-init users and vendors are interested in when devices are added. cloud-init currently supports the following